logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Installing libraries
 --------------------

-Python packages can be installed in the following ways:
+Python packages can be installed from the following sources:

 * PyPi, using pip package manager
 * A conda channel, using conda package manager
-* Packages saved in certain file formats, currently we support .whl or .egg.
+* Packages saved in certain file formats, currently we support .whl or .egg
 * A public or private git repository
-* A requirements.txt file to install many libraries at a time using pip
+* A requirements.txt file to install many libraries at the same time using pip

 .. _python3.gif: ../../_images/python/python3.gif
 .. figure:: ../../imgs/python/python3.gif